Party Monster (film): Release

 Party Monster made its world premiere at the 2003 Sundance Film Festival on January 18, 2003, and later played at the Cannes Film Festival in May of that year.
 On September 5, 2003, the film was put on limited release to different art house theaters in major US cities.

 Reception

+Metacritic, which uses a weighted average, assigned the film a weighed average score of 36 out of 100, based on 29 critics, indicating "generally unfavorable" reviews.

 It was nominated for the Grand Jury Prize at the 2003 Sundance Film Festival, however, and Chicago Sun-Times critic Roger Ebert gave the film three out of four stars, calling Culkin's performance "fearless", though he remarked that "the movie lacks insight and leaves us feeling sad and empty—sad for ourselves, not Alig—and maybe it had to be that way".

 The film was only given a limited release.
 According to Box Office Mojo, the film only grossed $742,898 domestically (and $782,606 worldwide total) out of a budget of $5 million in its theatrical release.